PowerShell/JEA/JEA Guide.md

-# Just Enough Administration (JEA) Infrastructure: An Introduction
+# Just Enough Administration (JEA) Infrastructure: An Introduction v0.4
-By John Slack (port to Markdown by Steve Lee)
+By John Slack
-Version 0.4
+(port to Markdown by Steve Lee)

 ## Table of Contents
 After reading this document, you should be able to author, deploy, use, maintain, and audit a Just Enough Administration (JEA) deployment on Windows Server 2016 PP1.
 Here are the topics we will cover:

-1. [Introduction](## Introduction): Briefly review why you should care about JEA.
+1. [Introduction](## Introduction): Briefly review why you should care about JEA

 2. [Prerequisites](## Prerequisites): Set up your environment

-3. [Using JEA](## Using JEA): Start by understanding the operator experience of using JEA.
+3. [Using JEA](## Using JEA): Start by understanding the operator experience of using JEA

-4. [Remake the Demo](## Remake the Demo Endpoint): Create a JEA Session Configuration from scratch.
+4. [Remake the Demo](## Remake the Demo Endpoint): Create a JEA Session Configuration from scratch

-5. [Role Capabilities](## Role Capabilities): Learn about how to customize JEA capabilities with Role Capability Files.
+5. [Role Capabilities](## Role Capabilities): Learn about how to customize JEA capabilities with Role Capability Files

 6. [End to End - Active Directory](## End to End - Active Directory): Make a whole new endpoint for managing Active Directory

 7. [Multi-machine Deployment and Maintenance](## Multi-machine Deployment and Maintenance): Discover how deployment and authoring changes with scale

-8. [Reporting on JEA](## Reporting on JEA): Discover how to audit and report on all JEA actions and infrastructure.
+8. [Reporting on JEA](## Reporting on JEA): Discover how to audit and report on all JEA actions and infrastructure

 9. [Appendix](## Appendix): Important skills and discussion points

 ## Introduction